psmyles/imgplex/docs/node-authoring-guide.md

 # Node Authoring Guide

-Nodes are described by plain JSON files in this folder.
-The app loads them at startup and hot-reloads them automatically during development — no recompile, no restart required.
-Drop a new `.json` file here and it appears in the Node Library immediately.
+Nodes are described by plain JSON files in the `node-definitions/` folder.
+The app loads them at startup and hot-reloads them automatically on file change — in development **and** in packaged builds (the folder ships as loose JSON files beside the executable).
+No recompile, no restart required.
+Drop a new `.json` file into `node-definitions/` and it appears in the Node Library immediately.

 ---